OwenMelbz/owenmelbz.github.io/_posts/1000-1-6-services-and-freelance.md

 ---
 layout: default
-title: Freelance UX and Web Development for Hire
+title: Freelance UX and Web Development
-description: If you have a web project you need some help with, please do not hesitate to get in touch.
+description: If you have a web project you need some help with or any questions, please do not hesitate to get in touch.
 excerpt: From freelance UX consultancy, to bespoke Laravel applications or even simple WordPress builds, please get in touch - owen@owenmelbourne.com
 preview: /images/gaming-deluxe/thumbnail.svg
 class: services